 This pairing of framed postcards carrying Lawton’s images prompts us to ponder our role in shaping places and the enduring resonance of our interactions with them.

 Did you shape me, or did I shape you?
-Postcards with frame
+Postcards in frame

 16.5 x 23.4 in